 If you'd like help setting up a Pinterest account, have questions about Pinterest, have an idea for an LTUSD board, or would like to be added as a pinner for one of the LTUSD boards please email me at firstname.lastname@example.org.
 We're better together!

-I was introduced to Twitter this past summer and was blown away by the number of educators and the quantity of educational resources on Twitter.
+I was introduced to Twitter four years ago and was blown away by the number of educators and the quantity of educational resources on Twitter.

 I'd HIGHLY recommend creating a Twitter account and start following people.
 There's a board on the LTUSD Pinterest account here with a bunch of resources here.